kamranayub/dotposthog/docs/ExperimentsApi.md

 <a id="experimentsrequiresflagimplementationretrieve"></a>
 # **ExperimentsRequiresFlagImplementationRetrieve**
-> Experiment ExperimentsRequiresFlagImplementationRetrieve (string projectId)
+> PostHogExperiment ExperimentsRequiresFlagImplementationRetrieve (string projectId)